emanuel2718/myreddit-dl/README.md

 - [x] `--no-gallery` flag to skip gallery media
 - [x] `--add-user` flag to add another profile.
 - [x] `--change-user` flag to change to another profile if user has more than one account.
+- [ ] _, filename = os.path.split(full_path)
+- [ ] entire refactorization of the project.
+- [ ] think about refactoring argparser to be able to have it globally without instantiating or passing it
 - [ ] refactor downloader reddit post item into a separate Item class (item.py)
 - [ ] In advanced configuration change configparser ['REDDIT'] to desired account (--change-user).
 - [ ] Make test suite